WildCodeSchool-2024-02/JS-bdx-0224-P3-Wildy_gamy/README.md

 - [@KevinDavoust](https://github.com/KevinDavoust)
 - [@Yoann-Fortin](https://github.com/Yoann-Fortin)

+Thanks to Kenny Yip Coding for his video [Code Space Invaders in Javascript HTML CSS](https://www.youtube.com/watch?v=v74X5dtDLvg) which helped us to code the game of the demo page.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.